 Over the years many improvements were made, one being the water heating which made it even more popular.
 Today a new indoor pool and sports centre is has been built and opened in October 2004.

-Sadly the outdoor pool which brought a lot of pleasure and happy days to past generations is now closed - the buildings are demolished and the pool area filled in.
+Sadly the outdoor pool which brought a lot of pleasure and happy days to past generations is now closed - the buildings were demolished in May 2004 and the pool area filled in.
 See our Gallery Places > Woodroad HERE